HammadHARahim/code-and-beyond/README.md

-# Code/Beyond - Tech Event Landing Page
+# Code & Beyond - Tech Event Landing Page

-A futuristic, cyberpunk-themed landing page for the Code/Beyond tech event, part of the Business & Cultural Gala 2025 at the University of Gwadar.
+A futuristic, cyberpunk-themed landing page for the Code & Beyond tech event, part of the Business & Cultural Gala 2025 at the University of Gwadar.

 ## Features